Black Dice: Move to New York

 In the summer of 1998 the band relocated to New York City where Eric Copeland was attending college.
-At an early New York performance the band met current member Aaron Warren who had recently moved from Los Angeles to attend NYU. began to experiment with their sound, While their earlier sound can be described as a mix of early-eighties-inspired thrash and harsh noise, the band has changed their music with each record and era of performance, Eric Copeland has stated about the band "We definitely have eras; we have records that feel like they indicate all the songs we were playing at that time.". and Bjorn has said that it's always been a very gradual progression for the bands evolution of sound stating "To be honest, I think we've been in this weird in-between space the entire length of the band.
+At an early New York performance the band met current member Aaron Warren who had recently moved from Los Angeles to attend NYU.
+They then began to experiment with their sound.
+While their earlier sound can be described as a mix of early-eighties-inspired thrash and harsh noise, the band has changed their music with each record and era of performance, Eric Copeland has stated about the band "We definitely have eras; we have records that feel like they indicate all the songs we were playing at that time.". and Bjorn has said that it's always been a very gradual progression for the bands evolution of sound stating "To be honest, I think we've been in this weird in-between space the entire length of the band.
 There will be these moments where people can identify really strongly to this one (sound)...
 Once it got kind of weird, the kids that were into hardcore really didn't like it.".